 Most negotiations wind up on some middle ground, with each party gaining something and giving up something.
 But when you allow (or force) the other party to go first, you have a better idea of where that middle ground is and are in a better position to move it to a place that better favors your interests.

 This is one of the negotiation strategies that a good agent will be skilled in.
-To find out how a Los Angeles agent can help you get the edge here, just call (866) 593 7012.
+To find out how a Riverside agent can help you get the edge here, just call (866) 593 7012.

 Be Prepared With Information